Prs1414/Airbnb_EDA/README.md

 # Airbnb_EDA
-This is Airbnb EDA project
+This is Airbnb EDA project.